laurent22/joplin/README.md

 ## Importing from Markdown files

-Joplin can import notes from plain Markdown file.
+Joplin can import notes from a plain Markdown file.
 You can either import a complete directory of Markdown files or individual files.

 In the **desktop application**, open File > Import > MD and select your Markdown file or directory.